Amanda Kramer (director): Life and career

 On March 18, 2020, the music video for Maya Hawke's song "By Myself," which Kramer directed, was released.
 Hawke had previously starred in Ladyworld.
 In October 2020, Kramer began shooting her next feature film, Please Baby Please, again co-written with Noel David Taylor.
-Starring Andrea Riseborough, Harry Melling, Karl Glusman, and Demi Moore, the film follows a married couple who begin to question their relationship, as well as their own conceptions of gender identity, upon witnessing a murder committed by a group of greasers.
-While in the process of making Please Baby Please, Kramer began writing the script for her next film, Give Me Pity!, which she has said was borne out of frustration with the length of the development process for the former film.
+Starring Andrea Riseborough, Harry Melling, Karl Glusman, and Demi Moore, the film is set in the 1950s and follows a married couple who begin to question their relationship, as well as their own conceptions of gender identity, upon witnessing a murder committed by a group of greasers.
+While in the process of making Please Baby Please, Kramer began writing the script for her next film, Give Me Pity!, which she has said was born out of frustration with the length of the development process for the former film.
 "I was like, 'I could do this bare bones, like 10 people, $100,000 or less over the course of five days,'" she said in a 2023 interview with Filmmaker.
 Give Me Pity! began shooting in July 2021.
 Starring Sophie von Haselberg, the film parodies variety television specials of the 1970s and 80s as it follows a fictional diva's descent into doubt and self-loathing.

 Please Baby Please premiered on January 26, 2022, as the opening film of the 51st International Film Festival Rotterdam.
 The film then went on to win the Grand Jury Award at the 2022 Outfest Los Angeles LGBTQ Film Festival.
 The film was released in theaters on October 28, 2022.
 Give Me Pity! also premiered as an official selection at the 51st International Film Festival Rotterdam.
 The film was given a New York City theatrical release on February 23, 2023, before being made available to streaming platforms on March 7.

 In 2023, So Unreal, Kramer's first documentary feature, premiered at the 18th annual Fantastic Fest.
 Narrated by Blondie frontwoman Debbie Harry, the film discusses how the evolution of technology has been depicted in film.
-So Unreal will be released by Altered Innocence in North America in fall 2025, with Yellow Veil Pictures handling international distribution.
+So Unreal was released in North America in fall 2025.

-In 2025, Kramer's next film By Design, starring Juliette Lewis and Mamoudou Athie, premiered at the 2025 Sundance Film Festival.
+Kramer's film By Design, starring Juliette Lewis and Mamoudou Athie, premiered at the 2025 Sundance Film Festival.
 The film follows a woman who swaps bodies with a chair.
+In 2026, the feature-length visual album for Magalena Bay's Imaginal Disk, which Kramer directed, premiered at the Tribeca Festival.
+Segments from the film were initially released as music videos during summer 2024; Kramer is also credited as the director of these individual works.
+(Note: Music videos are attributed to multiple references:)